lakshmikant4u/lakshmikant4u/README.md

 - 👋 Hi, I’m LAKSHMIKANT DESHPANDE
 - 👀 I’m interested in Architecting, Coding, Mentoring, Learning New Technologies...!
 - 🌱 I’m currently learning Go ..
-- 💞️ I’m looking to collaborate on anyone who is interested to mentor people on diff tech stack
+- 💞️ I’m looking to collaborate with anyone who is interested to mentor people on different tech stack
 - 📫 Way to reach me https://www.linkedin.com/in/lakshmikant-deshpane/

 <!---